zx80/cachetools-utils/README.md

   such a strategy in place.

-Basically the application should aim at maximizing throughput for the available resources whilst keeping the latency under the objective, eg 90% of queries under some limit.
+Basically the application should aim at maximizing throughput for the available resources whilst keeping the latency under control, eg 90% of queries under some limit.

 ## Module Documentation